tocco/tocco-docs/openshift/create_nice_installation.rst

     Issue a SSL certificate for ${CUSTOMER}.tocco.ch which is created by the template.
 See :ref:`issue-ssl-certificate` for instructions.

 #.
-Add additional Routes / Hostnames If Needed
+Add additional Routes / Hostnames if Needed

     See :ref:`add-route`